 The total column ozone images from 30 August to 5 September show the ozone hole forming in earnest, with the hole briefly becoming fully formed on 2 & 3 September, with just a small break in the hole on 4 & 5 September.
 The coming week will see the ozone hole become fully formed.
 There is now also a ridge of high ozone to the south of Australia around 50-60°S. The images for 6 through to 12 September show that the 2021 Antarctic ozone hole became fully formed on 8 September with the Australian and New Zealand Antarctic stations all within, or on the edge of the ozone hole from 8-12 September.
 The ozone hole/polar vortex appears to be very stable with the images from 8-12 September showing a very symmetrical ozone hole.
-The images from 13 to 19 September continue to show a very stable polar vortex with the images from 17-19 September showing a small distortion in the ozone hole/polar vortex.
-The Antarctic stations of Mawson, Davis and Arrival Heights were all within the ozone hole during 13-19 September, while Casey station was on the edge of, or just outside of the ozone hole during this period.
+The images from 13 to 19 September continue to show a very stable polar vortex with the images from 17-19 September showing a small distortion in the ozone hole during 13-19 September, while Casey station was on the edge of, or just outside of the ozone hole during this period.
 The ozone hole/polar vortex continued to be very stable during 20-26 September with the total column ozone images showing a very symmetrical ozone hole.
 Once again, the Antarctic stations of Mawson, Davis and Arrival Heights were all within the ozone hole during this period.
-The ozone hole during or just outside of the ozone hole during the ozone images showing a very symmetrical ozone hole during 20-26 September, while Casey station was predominantly on the edge of, or just outside of the ozone fully formes of Mawson, Davis and Arrival Heights were all within the ozone hole during this period.
+The ozone hole/polar vortex continued to be very stable during 20-26 September, while Casey station was predominantly on the edge of, or just outside of the ozone hole during this period.
+The ozone hole/polar vortex continued to be very stable during 20-26 September, while Casey station was predominantly on the edge of, or just outside of he ozone hole during this period.
+The ozone hole/polar vortex continued to be very stable during 20-26 September, while Casey station was predominantly on the edge of, or just outside of the ozone hole during this period.

 The total column ozone images from 27 September to 3 October show a very symmetrical ozone hole from 27 September to 1 October, with a small disturbance affecting the ozone hole symmetry on 2 & 3 October.
 The Antarctic stations of Mawson, Davis and Arrival Heights were all within the ozone hole during 27 September to 3 October, while Casey station was predominantly outside of the ozone hole during this period.
 The small disturbance continued to affect the ozone hole during 4-9 October with the ozone hole displaying an elongation that is seen in the total column ozone images.
 However, by 10 October the ozone hole was once again quite symmetrical.
 The Antarctic stations of Mawson, Davis and Arrival Heights were all within the ozone hole during 4-10 October, while Casey station was predominantly outside of the ozone hole during this period except for 10 October when it was within the ozone hole.
-During September and October, the ridge of high ozone to the south of Australia, although still somewhat patchy, has strengthened, with Macquarie Island at times under quite high total ozone columns.
+During September and October, the ridge of high ozone to the south of Australia, although still somewhat patchy, has strengthened, with Macquarie Island at times under quite high total ozone hole being very symmetrical but partially displaced off of the pole towards South America.
+This partial displacement saw Casey station outside of the ozone hole for the whole 11-17 October period, while Mawson, Davis and Arrival Heights were all within or on the edge of the hole.